philophilo/fire_k8s/README.md

 `make local` Creates a local development environment in a Docker container with Docker-compose

 `make down` Stops and removes the container used for local development

+`make build-ci` Builds the Docker image used to run deployments in Circleci

+`make push-ci` Runs `build-ci` target and pushes the Circleci to Docker hub

 ### Continuous Integration (CI)
 A push to master or merge into master will trigger `terraform plan` on Circleci and `terraform apply -auto-approve`.
 Otherwise any other branches will run `terraform plan`.
 These are run using `make deploy` as seen in the [Circlci configuration](https://github.com/philophilo/fire_k8s/blob/master/.circleci/config.yml#L71).